Skip to main content

 Sex should never hurt!
 Hi!
 I only recently have gotten a boyfriend and have started having regular sex.
 After 2 or more days, it starts to get a bit sore down there.
 Is that normal?
 I just assumed it was pain from friction, but I don’t know if that’s right and I’ve never sought help because it’s a bit embarrassing!Sandra, 17, in Sydney To start with, sex shouldn’t hurt, and if it does, a good tip is to say “stop”, no matter what!
 The aftermath of sex also shouldn’t hurt – whether it’s two minutes, two hours or two days later....

-FPAA Certificate Course in Reproductive & Sexual Health
+The FPAA Certificate Course for Doctors in Reproductive and Sexual Health